1968 Washington, D.C., riots

 Following the assassination of Martin Luther King Jr., a leading African-American civil rights activist, on April 4, 1968, Washington, D.C., experienced a four-day period of violent civil unrest and rioting.
 Part of the broader riots that affected at least 110 U.S. cities, those in Washington, D.C.—along with those in Chicago and in Baltimore—were among those with the greatest numbers of participants.
-President Lyndon B. Johnson called in the National Guard to the city on April 5, 1968, to assist the police department in quelling the unrest.
+As the unrest and damage to buildings went on, Lyndon B. Johnson ordered federal troops to enter the city in an effort to restore order.
+At the same time, Walter E. Washington announced a citywide curfew beginning at 5:30 p.m.
+By the evening of April 5, roughly 6,000 military personnel had been deployed throughout Washington, D.C., including soldiers from the Army, members of the Marine Corps, and troops from the D.C.
+National Guard.
 Ultimately, 13 people were killed, with approximately 1,000 people injured and over 6,100 arrested.

 Background

 Starting in the late 19th century through the 1960s, the ready availability of jobs in the United States government attracted many people to Washington, D.C., including African American men, women, and children.
 This era is known as the Great Migration.
 As a result, middle-class African American neighborhoods prospered, but the lower class was plagued by poor living conditions and fell deeper into poverty.

 Despite the end of legally mandated racial segregation after the 1954 decision of Brown v.
 Board of Education, the neighborhoods of Shaw, the Atlas District Northeast corridor, and Columbia Heights remained the centers of African-American commercial life in the city.
+The intersection of 14th and U Streets NW, often referred to as "Black Broadway," served as a cultural and professional hub, housing diverse businesses ranging from jazz clubs to pharmacies, as well as civil rights organizational offices.